 Elé is from the village of Dianweli, about 7 km from Yarou-Plateau.
 He attended secondary school in Bourgouma, 3 km from his village.
 He is certified with a technician’s diploma (BT) from the professional school of Kayes in western Mali.

 Elé composed the following passage about his experience as a subidized teacher and how the Tandana Foundation teamed with the local residents to ensure he was able to receive payment for his work and stay teaching in rural Yarou-Plateau.
 Continue reading “Joining together to keep a special teacher in rural Mali”

 Being able to read words and understand numbers help women in Mali shop at the market independently and succeed in their work.
-The Tandana Foundation has partnered with members of 30 villages to establish literacy and numeracy classes that teach women to read, recognize numbers and count, improving their abilities to support their families.
+The Tandana Foundation has partnered with members of 30 villages to establish literacy and numeracy classes – thanks to support from Dining for Women – that teach women to read, recognize numbers and count, improving their abilities to support their families.
 Below are comments from two women whose lives have changed through their participation in these classes.
 Continue reading “Teaching literacy to empower women in Mali”